 IN Landlord Tenant Law:

-In addition, Indiana landlord tenant law disallows landlords from rejecting someone as a renter because of his or her ancestry.
+In addition, Indiana landlord tenant law disallows landlords from discriminating someone as a renter because of his or her ancestry.

 ↑ Return to Top of Page (Table of Contents)